rstudio/rsconnect/guide/guide.md

 library(shinyapps)
 ```

-As with other `shinyapps` functions, you should first change your working directory to where your
+As with other `shinyapps` functions, you should change your working directory to where your
 application code is:

 ```S